 Powder Ridge Expert Level

 There’s a lot of expert-level terrain at the ski resort.
 When you’re ready to hit them, you’ll have a fantastic time.
 Many of the runs are the basic steep ski runs and you won’t have a lot of turning, but you’ll get a lot of speed and carving in whenever you drop into a run.
 But if you hit up the black diamonds to the left of the resort, you’ll get some terrain in the way of turns and features on the hill.

 I was there on a bluebird day and thoroughly enjoyed riding on these black diamonds, and so did my students.

 Terrain To Explore? -Secret Spots.

-I really liked a tiny rail/box park located in the back of the ski resort.
-It was on the top left hand corner of the map inside a clearing of trees (go up the left chair and turn left off it.
+I really liked the tiny rail/box park located in the back of the ski resort.
+It was on the top left-hand corner of the map inside a clearing of trees (go up the left chair and turn left off it.
 You can’t miss it).
 They were a decent size for beginners and intermediate riders and for some reason nobody else was using them.

 I spent a lot of the day there with my students hitting rails and giving pointers.
 If you’re a budding park rat.
 This would be a great area of the ski resort to check out and improve your skills.

 What Kind Of Terrain Parks Are At The Resort?